Catch Ian Grant every Saturday morning at 7:50am, discussing all things dogs on Vermont's 93.9 WLVB.

 Tune in Monday mornings at 11:50am EST to hear weekly behavior tips.

 Dog nutrition is very important to your dogs livelihood.
-We have a new E-book developed by Ian Grant.
-Available for Download in 2017.
+We have a new E-book being developed by Ian Grant.

 OWNER & TRAINER